void-type/VoidCore/docs/aspnet.md

 ## Features

-VoidCore.AspNet includes helpers for configuring an ASP.NET Core web application:
+VoidCore.AspNet is an ASP.NET implementation of VoidCore.Model.
+It includes helpers for configuring an ASP.NET Core web application:

 * Active Directory group authorization via Windows authentication.
 * HTTPS with redirection and HSTS headers.